cleanmachinetulsa/ServicePro_v3/replit.md

 - Preferred communication style: Simple, everyday language
 - AI Agent Behavior: Keep customer conversations focused on auto detailing topics and services.
 Steer discussions away from irrelevant topics back to Clean Machine Auto Detail services, scheduling, and business-related inquiries.

+## Recent Changes (December 2024)

+### Critical Production Fixes (Dec 8, 2024)
+1. **Google Calendar Sync for Dashboard Appointments**: Added `syncAppointmentToCalendar` export in `server/calendarApi.ts` and integrated it into `server/routes.appointments.ts`.
+Appointments created via the admin dashboard now sync to Google Calendar.

+2. **Push Notifications for New Bookings**: Added `sendPushToAllUsers` call in `server/routes.appointments.ts` to alert owners/managers when new appointments are created via the dashboard.
+Includes deep link to appointment details.

+3. **Root Tenant Settings Hub**: Updated `client/src/pages/settings-admin.tsx` to show a dedicated settings hub for root tenant (Clean Machine) instead of the generic SettingsWorkspace.
+The hub shows organized links to all legacy admin pages with proper icons and data-testid attributes.

+4. **AI Agent Behavior Rules**: Root tenant has 3 behavior rules in database that are loaded by `buildSmsSystemPrompt` in `server/ai/smsAgentPromptBuilder.ts` for SMS AI responses.

 ## System Architecture

 ### UI/UX Decisions